 PhD project: The metagenomics of an algal bloom

-A metagenomics approach will be used to investigate changes in microbial communities (abundance and composition) during an algal bloom on the west coast of South Africa.
+Andrew's PhD project will use a metagenomics approach to investigate changes in microbial communities (abundance and composition) during an algal bloom on the west coast of South Africa.

 Project 1: The proximate causes and the role of kinship in the evolution of multicellularity.